Tomáš Rigo

 Tomáš Rigo (born 3 July 2002) is a Slovak professional footballer who plays as a midfielder for club Stoke City.

+Rigo began his career with Czech side Slavia Prague progressing through their youth academy to make his professional debut in December 2020.
+He spent two seasons on loan in the Czech National Football League with Vlašim before joining Baník Ostrava in June 2023.
+After two years at the Městský stadion Rigo moved to EFL Championship side Stoke City.

 Club career

 Early life and career

 Rigo was born in Poprad, Slovakia and he grew up playing youth football for FAM Poprad, FK Poprad, Tatran Prešov, and Ružomberok.
 At 16 years old, Rigo joined Czech side Slavia Prague.

 Slavia Prague

 Rigo made his professional debut with Slavia Prague in a UEFA Europa League group stage match against Bayer 04 Leverkusen in December 2020.
 He signed a professional four-year contract with Slavia Prague on 28 January 2021.
-At the start of the 2021–22 season, Rigo was one of nine Slavia Prague players to play on loan at Vlašim, making seven starts and scoring once by the middle of September.
+At the start of the 2021–22 season, Rigo was one of nine Slavia Prague players to play on loan at Vlašim, making seven starts and scoring once by the middle of September in the Czech second tier.
+He helped Vlašim reach the promotion play-offs where they lost 5–2 on aggregate to Teplice.

 Baník Ostrava

 On 28 June 2023, Rigo signed a long-term contract with Baník Ostrava.
 The same year on 17 December, he made his league debut in a 2–3 loss against his former club, Slavia Prague.
 Rigo went on to play the full match in a 1–0 victory against FK Pardubice on 17 March 2024.
 Rigo extended his contract with Baník in February 2025, signing until December 2028.